|

 is the written code?
 Romans 7:7 says it was

-the law from the Ten Commandments that said, “You shall not covet.”
+the law that said, “You shall not covet”

-along with all of the other Old Covenant
+along with all of the other laws in the Old Covenant.

 released from the law, having died to that